radiant-rstats/docker/install/rsm-msba-linux.md

 ![](figures/rsm-msba-menu.png)

 If for some reason you are having trouble updating either the container or the launch script open a terminal and copy-and-paste the code below.
-These commands will update the docker container, replace the old docker related scripts, and copy the latest version of the launch script to your Desktop.
+These commands will update the docker container, replace the old docker related scripts, and copy the latest version of the launch script to your Desktop.W

 ```bash
 docker pull vnijs/rsm-msba